AFLI-za/webinar_event_page/README.md

    - You can add these columns later through the Supabase dashboard:
      1. Go to your Supabase project
      2. Navigate to the "Table Editor" section
-     3. Select the "registrations" table
+     3. Select the "registration" table
      4. Click "Add Column" for each of the fields above
      5. Set the type to "boolean" and default value to "false"